-The semester program and cumulative Grade Point Average required for Progression and graduation is 2.0.
-Other grades not used in calculating the Grade Point Average (GPA) include:
+The Term GPA and Total Institutional Grade Point Average (GPA) required for progression and graduation is 2.0.
+Other grades not used in calculating the GPA include:

 AEG Aegrotat standing

 May be granted to a student who through serious illness or exceptional circumstances cannot complete the final evaluation, and where a supplemental evaluation or course deficiency remedy is not possible.
 The dean or designate must approve this grade.